GameFace: Production

 GameFace originated as a series of Channel 4's Comedy Blaps videos, titled Roisin Conaty: Onwards and Onwards.
 In April 2014, a full 22 minute-pilot aired on Channel 4.
 On 1 October 2015, GameFace was picked up by E4 for a full series of 6 episodes.
 On 8 June 2018, a second series of 6 episodes was announced by E4.
 It began broadcasting on Channel 4 on 17 July 2019.

+The name Marcella was chosen for the protagonist because it is Conaty's middle name.